chivalry/meta-python/ch_03_modules.md

 In simplest terms, a Python module is some code that can be loaded by Python and made available to other Python code.
 Our `polygons.py` file is already making use of a standard module, `math`, to gain access to the `tan` and `sqrt` functions and `pi` property.

+> Note: While researching this, I read dozens of web references to creating modules and multi-file modules, and couldn't possibly list them all here.
+But the one I found *most* useful was the [Modules and Packages chapter][5] from the [third edition of Python Cookbook][6] by David Beazley and Brian K. Jones.

 Strictly speaking, any Python file is a module.
 You can confirm this for yourself by opening the Python interpreter while in the project directory.

 ```